akhilsaini/aws-csa-2017/README.md

 Important section for all exams☺.
 You should be able to build out own VPCs from memory.

+Defination : Amazon VPC lets you provision a logically isolated section of the AWS cloud where you can launch AWS resources in a virtual network that you define.
+You have complete control over your virtual networking environment, including selection of your own IP address range, creation of subnets and configuration of route tables and network gateways.

+Additionally you can create a Hardware VPN connection between your corporate data center and your VPC and leverage the AWS cloud as an extension of your corporate datacenter.

 ## Introduction

   - VPC is a logical data center within an AWS Region.
   - Every region in the world has default VPC.
 It's get setup automatically when you setup your account.
   - Control over network environment, select IP address range, subnets and configure route tables and gateways.
-  -  You can have as many VPCs as you want but there is a soft limit of 5.
+  - You can have as many VPCs as you want(by emailing AWS) but there is a soft limit of 5.
+  - Launch instances into a subnet of your choosing.
+  - Assign custom IP address ranges in each subnet.
+  - Configure route tables between subnets.
+  - Create internet gateway(IGW) and attach it to our VPC.
   - Do not span regions, but can span AZs.
-  - Only one Internet Gateway per VPC.
+  - Only one Internet Gateway(IGW) per VPC.
+  - IGWss are by default highly available, they are spread over all AZs.
+  - Much better security control over your AWS resources.
+  - SG can span AZ.
+So SG can span multiple Subnets as well.
+As 1 AZ = 1 Subnet.
   - Availability zone is physical data center while VPC is logical data center.

-  - Can create public facing subnet (Web) having internet access and private facing subnet (DB) with no internet access
+  - Can create public facing subnet (Web) having internet access and private facing subnet (DB) with no internet access.

-  - Public Subnet – Web Servers/ Jump Boxes
+  - Public Subnet – Web Servers/ Jump Boxes.

-  - Private Subnet – Applications Servers / Database servers
+  - Private Subnet – Applications Servers / Database servers.

-  - Leverage multiple layers of security – Security groups and Network ACLs to control access to EC2 instances
+  - Leverage multiple layers of security – Security groups and Network ACLs to control access to EC2 instances.
   - Create hardware VPN connection between your local DC and AWS.
   - AWS gives a maximum of /16 network.

-  - Bastion host/ Jump Box in Public subnet
+  - Bastion host/ Jump Box in Public subnet.
   - Security groups, Network ACLs, Route Tables can span subnets/AZs.
   - Each subnet is always mapped to an availability zone.
-1 subnet = 1 AZ
+1 subnet = 1 AZ.
   - Only one internet gateway per VPC.
-[Trick question – improve performance by adding Gateway – just not possible]
+[Trick question – improve performance by adding Gateway – just not possible].
   - Security groups are stateful.
 Network ACLs are stateless.

-By default, how many VPCs am I allowed in each AWS Region? == 5
+By default, how many VPCs am I allowed in each AWS Region? == 5.
 Typical Private IP address ranges – not publically routable.

-  - 10.0.0.0 - 10.255.255.255 (10/8 prefix)
+  - 10.0.0.0 - 10.255.255.255 (10/8 prefix).

-  - 172.16.0.0 - 172.31.255.255 (172.16/12 prefix)
+  - 172.16.0.0 - 172.31.255.255 (172.16/12 prefix).

-  - 192.168.0.0 - 192.168.255.255 (192.168/16 prefix)
+  - 192.168.0.0 - 192.168.255.255 (192.168/16 prefix).

 VPC Diagram - Public and Private subnets ![VPC with Public and Private subnets](VPC-Diagram.jpg)